Aceinna/docs_openrtk/algorithms/MeasurementModel.rst

     :width: 100%
     :align: center

-    **Table 4: Magnetic Field Components based on WMM**
+    **Magnetic Field Components based on WMM**

-*Figure 4* illustrates the relationship between the Lines of constant Lat/Lon, the NED-frame, and the ⊥-frame.
+*Figure* illustrates the relationship between the Lines of constant Lat/Lon, the NED-frame, and the \perp-frame.
 Declination is specified with :math:`\delta` and heading is specified with :math:`\psi`.

 .. _fig-magfield-n-and-b-frames: